-5 Common Mistakes to Avoid When Choosing a Home Care Provider
+5 Common Mistakes to Avoid When Choosing an In Home Care Provider

-Choosing a home care provider is an extremely important decision, and can be stressful, to say the least.
+Choosing an in home care provider is an extremely important decision, and can be stressful, to say the least.
 To make the process smoother, we’ve compiled a list of the five most common mistakes people make when choosing a home care provider.
 We hope you find it helpful.

 Emergencies can and usually do occur at inconvenient times.
 When interviewing home care agencies, be sure your needs can be addressed at any time with a staff member, not just an answering service.
 Ask if they are available 24/7/365.
 At Home & Hearth, our goal is to have a live person answer the phone no matter the time of day or night, and on all weekends and holidays – all of the time.